emilianobovetti/stateless-maybe-js/README.md

 // Instead of `maybe()` we can use `maybe.from()`. let maybeStr: Maybe<string> = maybe.from('1');

-maybeStr = maybeStr.filter(str => str.trim() !== '');
+// `filter` method won't change the type, so this assignment is valid maybeStr = maybeStr.filter(str => str.trim() !== '');

 function parseNum(str: string): Maybe<number> {